Inter3sted/Inter3sted/README.md

+# A little about myself and what I'm working on

 ## These are some images that were created using Stable Diffusion:
 > Prompt: A city and melancholic environment, architecture, in the style of 5 Centimeters per Second, Makoto Shinkai, Seike Yukiko